 - Regularly check the cord where it connects to the blanket and to the controller for compromised insulation or for loose connections.

 - Heat should be evenly distributed across the blanket.
-Periodically check for “hot spots”, where one section of the blanket feels significantly hotter than other sections.
+Periodically check for “hot spots”, that is, where one section of the blanket feels much hotter than others.

 - While rare, mistakes during manufacturing or assembly can be missed during quality inspections; these wiring errors or faulty control units can reveal signs of an issue such as a burnt ‘electronic’ smell or discoloration such as ‘yellowing’.